PierfrancescoSoffritti/RemoteVR_UnityServer/README.md

 This project is a collection of scripts, prefabs and a 3D model.
 All that is contained in the provided RemoteVR.unitypackage file.
 Just open it and you're good to go.
 Also, the package contains a sample scene, open it, press play, connect the client and it's done.

 ## RemoteVR project
-The RemoteVR project is a simple attempt to platform/hardware independent multiplayer Virtual Reality.<br/>
+The RemoteVR project is a simple attempt to obtain platform-independent multiplayer Virtual Reality.<br/>
-The concept is: run the VR application in the server, use the client to connect to the server, interact with the VR application in streaming.
+The gist of the idea is to run the VR application on a server and to use many clients to interact with it, in streaming.
 With this approach is easy to have more than one person in the same virtual space.
 Also, those persons can use different devices and OS to access the same VR experience.

 ## Try a demo